Sym3ioZ/groupomania/README.md

 ### DEV mode

+Set up:

+- Create and edit .env file in /groupomania and /groupomania/back (see .env.example files to edit)
+- From /groupomania and /groupomania/back, enter npm install in terminal

 Start the app:

-- Set .env files in / and /back (see .env.example files to edit them)
-- From /back : enter "nodemon server"
+- From /groupomania/back : enter "nodemon server" in terminal
-- From / : enter "npm run start"
+- From /groupomania : enter "npm run start" terminal

+The server should open automatically a window in your internet browser pointing to the right address.
+If not, run your browser and enter address manually: "http://localhost:4200/"